-Xintao Qiu, PhD Senior Scientist I am a computational scientist working on genomics, epigenomics and transcriptomics.
+Xintao Qiu, PhD Lead Scientist I am a computational scientist working on genomics, epigenomics and transcriptomics.
 I have collaborated with multiple investigators across basic and clinical research to develop and execute innovative research involving ChIP/ATAC-Seq, RNA-Seq and single-cell sequencing data experiments and analyses.
 I care about reproducible research and open science.

 Len Taing Scientific Programmer